-Required Field d Courses:
+Required Fiel ld Courses:

-AGEC 671 Fundamentals in Agribusiness and Managerial Economics
+AGEC 671 Fundamentals in Agribusiness and Managerial Economics 3 Credits

-AGEC 695 Frontiers in Agribusiness and Managerial Economics
+AGEC 695 Frontiers in Agribusiness and Managerial Economics 3 Credits

-AGEC 672 Fundamentals in Applied Market Analysis
+AGEC 672 Fundamentals in Applied Market Analysis 3 Credits

-Three out of t he following four courses:
+Three out of t the following four courses:

-MKTG 680 Seminar in Buyer Behavior
+MKTG 680 Seminar in Buyer Behavior.
+3 Credits

-MKTG 682 Seminar in Marketing Strategy Research
+MKTG 682 Seminar in Marketing Strategy Research 3 Credits

-MKTG 687 Seminar in Marketing Methods
+MKTG 687 Seminar in Marketing Methods 3 Credits

-MKTG 688 Doctoral Seminar
+MKTG 688 Doctoral Seminar 3 Credits

-committee.
-The class, allow stu to take directed of the student's 695.
-When the for the Chair o will be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this adents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students of readings from selected faculty, or any combinations of these alternatives.
-The Chair is advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
+to take parts of readings from advisory commourse is taughthe student's a tudent's advisory committee can take an active role in teaching this class of AGEC 676 Frontiers in Applied Market Analysis, allow students a selected faculty, or any combinations of these alternatives.
+The Chair mittee may also allow the student to substitute AGEC 676 for AGEC that as an AGEC 695 course, the student will enroll in a section opened advisory committee.
 Covers basic econometrics.
-Check with the instructor to determine if this will cover that you haven't already taken in AGEC 661.
+Check with the instructor to determine if the you haven't already taken in AGEC 661. to take directed r of the student's C 695.
+When the for the Chair of

-Total Field Requirement
+Total Field Requirement18 Credits

-rse Requirements48 Credits
+Total Minimum Course Requirements

 Research

-AGEC 691 Research
+AGEC 691 Research 16 Credits

-Total Credits
+Total Credits 64 Credits